assaabloy-ppi/binson-c-light/project.md

 * No dependencies on libraries beyond C lib.
 * The library binson-c-light is used by including the C-source (binson_light.c, binson_light.h) directly in the application project.
-* The C code is designed for small devices.
-It should work on Arduino Nano.
+* The C code should be designed with small devices in mind, for example a Cortex M0 MCU.
-* There are natural limitations on the Arduino Nano, for example 64-bit floating point numbers are not supported, so for Arduino, Binson type "double" does not need to be supported.
+  8-bit and 16-bit processors do not have to be considered.
 * The source should build with simple GCC commands described in README.md.
 No build framework or test framework should be used.
-* The software should run on Arduino Nano.
 * The software should build and run on Linux Ubuntu + GCC.
 * High code quality is important.
-* The code should follow the field ordering notes below in this document.
+* The writer code does not need to enforce correct field ordering.
+It can be the responsibility of the application code.
 * See the "Output buffer size" section.
 * See the "Error handling" section.